kiedunne/verve-tech-test/src/Pages/Review/__FEEDBACK.md

 **Line 11:**

 The script to run tests fails when run with npm.
-Please change the command to `"jest --watchAll"` to run the test properly.
+After I hanged the command to `"jest --watchAll"`, the tests ran.
+Consider changing the script

 ## Routes.jsx